 Parallel London to me means inclusivity.
 So basically, trying to get everybody involved whatever their background, ethnicity or disability – all can be involved with, and contribute to Parallel London.
 It just shows that everybody is equal, and for a day it makes people realise that.

-Sam told me about her life growing up, her disability and her dreams of becoming an actress despite her brittle bone condition.
-She also told me all about her involvement with Parallel London 2017.
+Here I interview actress, presenter and disability campaigner Samantha Renke.
+She reveals all about growing up with a disability and her dreams of becoming an actress despite brittle bone disease.
+She also discusses her involvement with Parallel London 2017.

-Here is the link to the interview on the Disability Horizons website.
+Here is the link to the interview, originally posted by Disability Horizons.

 Despite her disability, 31 year-old Samantha Renke moved to London five years ago to pursue her long-held dream of becoming an actress.
 Now a familiar face to many, she has since starred in an award-winning film, music videos, webisodes as well as the popular Maltesers television advert.
 The former teacher is also a columnist, disability campaigner and charity worker.